BY BILL PURDIN

 But every year on July 20th, I remember another landing and all the others who waved good-bye to a soldier going home.

-Like those footprints in the Moon dust, those faces are imprinted in my mind.
+Those faces, like those footprints in the Moon’s dust, are imprinted on my mind.

 Like Neil and Buzz, I remember where I’ve been, and footprints aren’t all I’ve left behind.